Pressley Ridge Treatment Foster Care Program (PR-TFC)

 Relevant Published, Peer-Reviewed Research

-This study examined outcomes for the Pressley Ridge Treatment Foster Care Program (PR-TFC) using de-identified administrative data from youth discharged from care over a 3-year period using a structural equation modeling path analysis.
+The purpose of the study was to examine outcomes for the Pressley Ridge Treatment Foster Care Program (PR-TFC) using de-identified administrative data from youth discharged from care over a 3-year period using a structural equation modeling path analysis.
 Measures utilized include the Restrictiveness of Living Environments Scale (ROLES) and the Child and Adolescent Functional Assessment Scale (CAFAS).
-Results indicate that youth enrolled in PR-TFC improve in functioning from entry to discharge and that, overall, youth in PR-TFC treatment typically improve in day-to-day functioning as they age, and youth who enter the PR-TFC homes at an older age generally function better at discharge than younger youth who stayed comparable amounts of time.
-Results also indicate that the effect of age at time of entry on day-to-day functioning at discharge is mediated by days spent in treatment foster care.
-Limitations include non-randomization of participants, lack of control group, possible reporter bias, and missing data.
+Results indicate that youth enrolled in PR-TFC improve in functioning from entry to discharge, that overall, youth in PR-TFC treatment typically improve in day-to-day functioning as they age, and youth who enter the PR-TFC homes at an older age generally function better at discharge than younger youth who stay comparable amounts of time.
+Results also indicate that the effect of age at time of entry on day-to-day functioning at discharge is mediated by days spent in PR-TFC.
+Limitations include non-randomization of participants, lack of a control group, possible reporter bias, and missing data.
+Note: This article was not used in the rating process due to the lack of a control group.

 Additional References